 Looking for conservation or preservation assistance?

 Fondren Library does have a preservation department for the repair and longevity of our collection; however, it does not provide these services to the public.
-Visit Fondren's preservation page for resources on taking care of your own private collection.
+Visit Fondren's preservation page for resources on taking care of your private collection.

-Learn more about our departmental policies.
+Find more information about our departmental policies & available forms.

 - Collection Development Policy

-- Digital Preservation Policy
+- Digital Preservation Policy (PDF)

 - Diversity, Equity, and Inclusion in the Archives